In honor of Mexican Independence Day, Voz de Mando performs anthem "Canción Mixteca"

-LOS ANGELES, Calif. -- Written over a century ago, the folk song "Canción Mixteca" by Mexican composer José López Alavez has become an anthem for Mexican citizens living abroad who miss their homeland.
+LOS ANGELES, Calif.
+(KABC) -- Written over a century ago, the folk song "Canción Mixteca" by Mexican composer José López Alavez has become an anthem for Mexican citizens living abroad who miss their homeland.
 Alavez wrote the lyrics in 1915 after leaving the state of Oaxaca and moving to Mexico City.
-This melancholy tune expresses Alavez's homesickness, and his longing for his home region.
+This melancholy tune expresses Alavez's longing for his home region.

-Voz de Mando, the chart topping Norteño group, recently perform their interpretation of the song in honor of Mexican Independence Day.
+Voz de Mando, the chart-topping Norteño group, recently performed their interpretation of the song in honor of Mexican Independence Day.

 Lyrics/Letra: